odiszapc/stem/README.md

 # STEM Object Storage

 STEM is a distributed storage cluster of immutable binary objects.
-STEM is based on top of Netty, Grizzly and Zookeeper and Cassandra (meta store).
-STEM has its own data storage format consist of pre-allocated blob containers of the same size.
+STEM is based on top of Netty, Grizzly, Zookeeper and Cassandra (meta store).
+STEM has its own data storage format based on a bunch of pre-allocated blob containers called "fat files" of the same size.

 STEM uses distribution strategy based on virtual partitioning (CRUSH implementation is used by default)